Alex Laidlaw

 Alexander Smith Laidlaw (13 August 1877 – 12 September 1933) was a Scottish dual-code international rugby union and professional rugby league footballer.

 Background

 Alex Laidlaw was born in Edinburgh, Scotland, he was the landlord of The Prospect Hotel public house, 527 Bolton Road, Bradford, and he died aged 56 in Bradford, West Riding of Yorkshire, England.

-Rugby Union career
+Rugby union career

-Amateur career

 Laidlaw played rugby union for Hawick.

-Provincial career

 He was capped by South of Scotland District in their match against North of Scotland District on 11 December 1897.

-International career

 He earned one cap for Scotland in a victory over Ireland during the 1897 Home Nations Championship.